 King’s Junior Writes Religious Freedom Report During Israeli Internship

-Jordan Caruso Interned for the Jerusalem Institute of Justice.
+Class of 2015 student Jordan Caruso speaks about his experience with the Jerusalem Institute of Justice.